kaidez/kaidez.com/_drafts/2015-1-02-filter-with-jquery.md

 The `btn-player` class name is important and will be discussed but for now, notice that the values of the `data-team` attribute differ across the links that have it.
 There are four different values across these links: 1) `chelsea`, 2) `psg`, 3) `real-madrid` and 4) `barcelona`.

 Every item in the bottom list has a `<div>` with a class name of `player` and a data attribute called `data-players-team`.
-The `player` class name is important and will be discussed but for now, notice that the values of the `data-player-team` attribute are shared across some of the `<div>` tags.
+The `player` class name is important and will be discussed but for now, notice that the values of the `data-players-team` attribute are shared across some of the `<div>` tags.

 For example: four tags have their `data-players-team` value set to `chelsea`, two of them have their attribute set `psg`.
 And so on and so on.

 Most importantly, take note that the values of the `data-players-team`  attribute in the section below matches the value of one of the `data-team` attributes in the section above.
-So the four tags with a `data-players-team` attribute with a value of `chelsea`
+So the four tags with a `data-players-team` attribute with a value of `chelsea` match the value of the `data-team` attribute in the first `<a>` tag: it's value is also `chelsea`.

+These shared values are assisting in binding the content to their respective links...when of those links are clicked, they'll understand that it's their bound `<div>` tags that content should be visible.

-`main.js` is also key and looks like this:
+But this is only a small part of the binding process...jQuery does a lot here too.
+That code is in `main.js` and looks like this:
 {% prism javascript %}
 var getLinkType, getElType, getElNotType;